151st Rifle Division: Battles in Belarus

-Before this could be carried out the 151st returned to 67th Corps in 21st Army, which was now led by Col. Gen. F. I. Kuznetsov.
-At 0241 hours on July 13 this officer had ordered his Army to launch an attack to retake Babruysk and Parychy while also destroying the spearhead of 2nd Panzer.
+Before this could be carried out, the 151st returned to 67th Corps in 21st Army, which was now led by Col. Gen. F. I. Kuznetsov.
+At 0241 hours on July 13, this officer had ordered his Army to launch an attack to retake Babruysk and Parychy while also destroying the spearhead of 2nd Panzer.
 67th Corps (now with 102nd, 151st and 187th Rifle Divisions) was to cover the Army's left wing on a line from Novy Bykhaw to Zimnitsa against attack from the north, then attack toward Shapchitsy, Komarichi, and Bykhaw to "cut the enemy tanks off from their infantry."

 When the attack went in the Corps was reinforced with 300 tanks of the newly arrived 25th Mechanized Corps, but despite this its attacks south of Bykhaw were largely futile.
-66th Rifle Corps, after crossing the Dniepr, made considerably more progress toward Babruysk against the XII Army Corps of German 2nd Army, striking as deep as 80km.
+66th Rifle Corps, after crossing the Dniepr, made considerably more progress toward Babruysk against the XII Army Corps of German 2nd Army, striking as deep as 80 km.
 21st Army's counterattacks were threatening enough that Army Group Center was compelled to commit its XXXXIII Army Corps from reserve, diverting it from the fighting around Smolensk.

 At 2000 hours on July 16 Timoshenko reported on the general situation facing Western Front.
 He stated that 21st Army was continuing to attack toward Babruysk against small groups of withdrawing German tanks.
 The 151st and 102nd had forced a crossing of the Dniepr and reached the railroad from Rahachow to Bykhaw Station, but otherwise the position of 67th Corps was unknown.
 A concentration of German infantry was reported in the Falevichy area with infantry columns moving along the road from Babruysk to Rahachow.
-A further report at 2000 on July 18 stated that the Corps was protecting the Army's right (north) flank, and as of 0800 on July 21 the Corps was stated as defending its previous positions west of Propoisk, but that a regiment of German infantry had attacked at the boundary of the 151st and 187th and captured the northeast outskirts of Obidovichy before being halted by the 50th Tank Division.
-At 1730 on July 22 Kuznetsov was again ordered to defeat the German Babruysk-Bykhaw grouping, which by now had been significantly reinforced.
+A further report at 2000 hours on July 18 stated that the Corps was protecting the Army's right (north) flank, and as of 0800 hours on July 21 the Corps was stated as defending its previous positions west of Propoisk, but that a regiment of German infantry had attacked at the boundary of the 151st and 187th and captured the northeast outskirts of Obidovichy before being halted by the 50th Tank Division.
+At 1730 hours on July 22 Kuznetsov was again ordered to defeat the German Babruysk-Bykhaw grouping, which by now had been significantly reinforced.
 67th Corps was to continue to defend the line from Prudok to Dobryi Dub to Dubrovskii before regrouping to attack northward and help destroy the Bykhaw grouping, another unrealistic objective.